K elly Anderson straigthened the collar

 "Phoebe...I want to still be friends with you," Kelly said.

-"And we will be," Phoebe said.
+"And we will be," Phoebe replied.

 Stuart sat bolt upright in the bed.
 He was hyperventilating as he looked around in the darkened room,

 Kelly felt his movement and slowly started to wake up.
 Then she sensed his distress, as only two people so